-We start this school year a few months after one of the largest eruptions of mass protest this country has ever seen.
-The gruesome video of a white police officer murdering George Floyd by kneeling on his neck for nearly nine minutes, set off a national rebellion.
-To truly understand this uprising, you need to go much deeper than investigating Floyd’s death, or even police brutality: You need to understand Black history.
+We start this class one year after one of the largest eruptions of mass protest this country has ever seen.
+The gruesome video of a white police officer murdering George Floyd by kneeling on his neck for nearly nine minutes, set off a national rebellion that has forced this country to start reckoning with its racist past.
+What is becoming clear to many across the country is that to truly understand this Black Lives Matter moment, you need to go much deeper than investigating Floyd’s death, or even police brutality: You need to understand Black history.

 In Philadelphia, for example, one of the main targets of the protests was the statue honoring former Philadelphia Mayor Frank Rizzo.
 Why did protestors target this statue?